Acetosa alpestris (Scop.) Á.Löve

 Common Name: Maiden Sorrel

-Rumex arifolius is a herbaceous perennial plant producing a cluster of erect stems that can grow up to 1.20 metres tall.
+Rumex arifolius is a herbaceous perennial plant producing a cluster of erect stems that can grow up to 100cm tall[

 Plants can contain quite high levels of oxalic acid, which is what gives the leaves of many members of this genus an acid-lemon flavour.
 Perfectly alright in small quantities, the leaves should not be eaten in large amounts since the oxalic acid can lock-up other nutrients in the food, especially calcium, thus causing mineral deficiencies.
 The oxalic acid content will be reduced if the plant is cooked.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[